jjhna/jjhna.github.io/essays/Reflect.md

 Observation: Dumb question

 On the other hand I did find a lot of bad questions in StackOverflow.
-For example these two questions by Bar Shema: http://stackoverflow.com/questions/41784940/google-in-app-purches-policy is a good example of bad question.
+For example these two questions by Bar Shema: http://stackoverflow.com/questions/41784940/google-in-app-purches-policy

 For Bar Shema some of the bad points are: